sillsdev/lang-font-picker/README.md

 nx serve <project>
 ```

-Then open the link given in your console (http://localhost:4200/) to interact with the app in web browser.
+Then open the link given in your console (http://localhost:4200 or http://localhost:5222) to interact with the app in web browser.

 The app will automatically update as you make changes to the code.